Master's Degree Programme in Exact Sciences: Chemistry of Materials for Sustainable Development

 Programme in brief

-The specialisation track Materials Chemistry is a two-year programme of 120 ECTS credits.
+The specialisation track Chemistry of Materials for Sustainable Development is a two-year programme of 120 ECTS credits.
 The curriculum is comprised of:

-• Core Courses (20 ECTS) and laboratory project (20 ECTS) in Materials Chemistry
+- Core Courses (20 ECTS) and laboratory project (20 ECTS) in Chemistry of Materials for Sustainable Development

-All students take the same core courses and select one specialisation area with the thematic courses and related laboratory projects.
-Master’s thesis is made under the same thematic research area.
+All students take the same core courses and select specialisation courses and related laboratory projects.
+Master’s thesis is made under the same research area.

 Each student makes a personal study plan which helps to select the courses that best suit for personal interests and background of the student.